ATWC’s Family Start programme is an early intervention, home visiting service targeted at vulnerable young families across Auckland .

 - Is responsive and sensitive to families’ cultural and social beliefs

-- Is delivered to the main care giver of the baby or child under two
+- Is delivered to the main care giver of the baby or child under 12 months

 How Does it Work?